pactus-project/PIPs/PIPs/pip-9.md

 ### LockTime vs. Stamp

 With the finalization of [PIP-2](https://pips.pactus.org/PIPs/pip-2), each transaction now includes the LockTime field.
-LockTime is mandatory and should be set to the block that the transaction can be committed.
-Now, LockTime can be used for the execution time.
-In this case, the need to set the stamp is no longer necessary, and users will tend to ignore it.
+LockTime is mandatory and should be set to the block number that the transaction can be committed.
+In this case, the need to set the stamp is no longer necessary, and users will likely ignore it.

 ### Long-Range Attack